SustainableDevelopmentReform/csdr-cloud-spatial/README.md

 csdr dvc publish
 ```

 **Note** this will also commit the changes to the git repository (it makes two commits, one before and one after the provenance generation).
+You can skip this by using the `--no-commit` flag.

 ### DVC Limitations